Tom-PIT/Connected.Docs/en/Assets/CodeLists/ImportMaterials.md

 After the import completes, the status updates in the table, indicating which rows were processed successfully.

 > [!NOTE]
-> Materials are linked to two code lists, [Measure units](../../Common/CodeLists/MeasureUnits.md) and [Tax rates](../../Common/CodeLists/TaxRates.md).
+> Materials are linked to two code lists, [**Measure units**](../../Common/CodeLists/MeasureUnits.md) and [**Tax rates**](../../Common/CodeLists/TaxRates.md).
 If the required records do not exist in these code lists, the system automatically creates the missing dependent code list entries during import.

 ## Results list